 We refer to the appellants collectively as "Carbond" for simplicity.
-Apart from the fact that Mr. Bond and Mr. Papa were individually and separately assessed for the periods of time that each was president of Carbond (Mr. Bond from April 2000 through September 2008, Mr. Papa from October 2008 through March 2010), there is nothing distinct about Carbond, Inc., Mr. Bond, or Mr. Papa for the purposes of the legal arguments they make on appeal.
+Although Mr. Bond and Mr. Papa were individually and separately assessed for the periods of time that each was president of Carbond (Mr. Bond from April 2000 through September 2008, Mr. Papa from October 2008 through March 2010), there is nothing distinct about Carbond, Inc.; Mr. Bond; or Mr. Papa for the purposes of the legal arguments they make on appeal.